ki8vi/Simple-CRUD-API/README.md

   - Any requests to non-existing endpoints will return a 404 status with a friendly message.

+### Testing
-### Testing (3 scenarios of user behavior: basic CRUD operations tests suite,  errors tests suite, unexpected requests amount and etc tests suite)
+There 3 scenarios of user behavior: basic CRUD operations tests suite,  errors tests suite, unexpected requests amount and etc tests suite
 - For run tests ```npm run test```